adjust/cordova_sdk/README.md

     var environment = 'production';
 ```

+**Important:** This value should be set to `sandbox` if and only if you or
+someone else is testing your app.
+Make sure to set the environment to
+`production` just before you publish the app.
+Set it back to `sandbox` when you
+start testing it again.

+We use this environment to distinguish between real traffic and artificial
+traffic from test devices.
+It is very important that you keep this value
+meaningful at all times!
+Especially if you are tracking revenue.

 You can increase or decrease the amount of logs you see by setting the `var
 logLevel` with one of the following values: